privacyidea/pam-passkey/README.md

 # pam_privacyidea_passkey

 A PAM module for authenticating with FIDO2/Passkey credentials against a privacyIDEA server.
 It supports both online and offline authentication.
+This module does not work with Ubuntu 22, as it requires libfido2 in version 1.13.0 or higher.

 ## Features